aiidateam/aiida-core/docs/source/concepts/provenance.rst

 Analogously, when deleting a process, the parent workflow that has called it (if present) will be deleted as well (by traversing a ``backward`` ``call_calc`` or ``call_work`` link).
 Since the traversal rules are applied recursively, this means that also the caller of the caller of the process will be deleted, and so on.

-The possibility to follow ``call`` links in the other direction is available to the users,but disabled by default, i.e., when you export a process you will not necessarily export the logical provenance of the workflows calling it, and when deleting a workflow you won't necessarily delete all its subworkflows and called calculations.
+The possibility to follow ``call`` links in the other direction is enabled by default when exporting (thus including the whole logical provenance which contains the generating data provenance) and disabled by default when deleting (thus protecting the underlying procedures of targetted workflows).
+This default behaviors can be changed by the user in cases such as when wanting to export only the data provenance (thus sharing enough information to ensure reproducibility, but keeping private some aspects related to their own work schemas and criteria) or wanting to easily delete whole workflows that they no longer need to keep (although one should always be extremely careful in this case, see below).

 +-----------------------------------------------+-------------------------+-----------------------------------------------------+----------------------------------------------------+
 | Illustrative diagram (explicitly targeted     | Name of Rule            | Behavior when exporting target node                 | Behavior when deleting target node                 |